-Regency Centers Corporation, formerly known as Regency Realty Corporation, is a real estate investment trust.
+Regency Centers Corporation is a real estate investment trust.
 We invest in retail shopping centers through Regency Centers, L.P., the operating partnership in which we are the sole general partner and currently own approximately 98% of the outstanding common partnership units.
-Our acquisition, development, operations and financing activity, including the issuance of common or preferred partnership units, is generally executed by our operating partnership, its wholly-owned subsidiaries and joint ventures with third parties.
+Our acquisition, development, operations and financing activity, including the issuance of common or preferred partnership units, is generally executed by our operating partnership, its whollyowned subsidiaries and joint ventures with third parties.